Registration

 0.00 to 1.89

-3. Academic Dismissal – Students are notified by the Registrar that they have been dismissed from the College and will receive information on appealing the dismissal.
-A hold is placed on the student’s record and their registration cancelled (if applicable)
+- Academic Dismissal - Students are notified by the Registrar that they have been dismissed from the College, including information about the appeal and reinstatement process.
+A hold is placed on the student record, and their registration is cancelled (if applicable).

 Appealing Academic Dismissal